jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 * Make sure you've edited both group_vars/development/wordpress_sites.yml and
 * edited group_vars/development/vault.yml.

+They were discussed under installation earlier!

-And then run the vagrant command from the command line.
+Then run the vagrant command from the command line.
 Do this inside the trellis folder where the Vagrant File is:

 .. code::